The Z press is an overhead press variation that targets the shoulders, triceps, and core due to the seated pressing position.

 How To Do The Z Press

 Remember, the Z press builds off your fundamental overhead press skills.
-So, ensure they’re well developed before trying this variation.
+So, ensure theyโre well-developed before trying this variation.

 Step 1: Set the safety arms